Skip to main content

 This reduction in testosterone then promotes more visceral fat storage, locking the body into a detrimental feedback loop.
 This biochemical cycle explains why men with increased abdominal obesity often present with symptoms of androgen deficiency.
 Breaking this cycle requires addressing both the hormonal imbalance and the metabolic dysregulation it perpetuates.

-The presence of is also associated with diminished insulin sensitivity.
+The presence of low testosterone is also associated with diminished insulin sensitivity.
 Insulin is the hormone responsible for signaling cells to take up glucose from the bloodstream for energy.
 When cells become resistant to insulin’s effects, the pancreas must produce more of it to compensate.

 This state, known as insulin resistance, is a core component of metabolic syndrome and a direct precursor to type 2 diabetes.
 Optimal testosterone levels appear to support insulin signaling in muscle and liver cells, thereby promoting efficient glucose management and stable energy levels.
 The decline of this hormone removes a key supporter of this essential metabolic process.